cotes2020/jekyll-theme-chirpy/_posts/2022-01-21-harmonic-oscillators-geometric-analysis.md

 $$m \ddot{x} + kx = 0$$

-It is possible to solve for $$x \left( t \right)$$ using a geometric intuition solely by investigating the equation of motion, rather than directly finding the general solution analytically.
+It is possible to investigate the essential properties of $$x \left( t \right)$$ using a geometric intuition solely by playing with the equation of motion, rather than directly finding the general solution analytically.

 Firstly, for future ease, we define a parameter $$\omega = \sqrt{\frac{k}{m}}$$.
 Performing this substitution in the equation of motion and dividing both sides by $$\sqrt{mk}$$, we find,